ankitects/anki-manual/src/searching.md

 browser.
 These searches may also be helpful when doing add-on development or otherwise working closely with the database.

-Object IDs will not work in the mobile clients, and are not intended to be used in filtered decks at the moment.
+Object IDs will not work in AnkiMobile, and are not intended to be used in filtered decks at the moment.